scmscomb/scmscomb.github.io/index.md

 _**On primitive 2-closed permutation groups of rank at most four**_
  [zoom](https://zoom.us/j/85005265655?pwd=RnUyMUEvN2dKdWR1b0tjc2hpcE9WUT09) password: 131323

-In this talk, I will discuss the characterisation of the primitive 2-closed groups $G$ of rank at most four that are not the automorphism group of a graph or digraph, and we show that if the degree is at least 2402 then there are just two infinite families or $G\leq {\rm A\Gamma L}_1(p^d)$, the 1-dimensional affine semilinear group.
+In this talk, I will discuss the characterization of the primitive 2-closed groups $G$ of rank at most four that are not the automorphism group of a graph or digraph, and we show that if the degree is at least 2402 then there are just two infinite families or $G\leq {\rm A\Gamma L}_1(p^d)$, the 1-dimensional affine semilinear group.
 To the best of our knowledge, these are the first known examples of non-regular 2-closed groups that are not the automorphism group of a graph or digraph.
 This is a joint work with Michael Giudici and Luke Morgan.

 ### Sept 23, 2022: [Shiping Liu](http://staff.ustc.edu.cn/~spliu/) (University of Science and Technology of China)